 In this application you can choose to see the export value, the licence value, or a “hybrid” value which consists of actual export values for those countries that provide them, plus the value of licences for those that do not.
 For states that publish both values, our hybrid figure uses the value of their exports.

-Use the “Metric” controls on the dashboard to select the values you want to see.
+Use the “Metric” controls on the overview to select the values you want to see.

 The member states that only publish licence values are as follows;